bithive/esi-ruby/docs/FleetsApi.md

 # load the gem
 require 'esi-ruby'
 # setup authorization
-EsiRuby.configure do |config|
+Esi.configure do |config|
   # Configure OAuth2 access token for authorization: evesso
   config.access_token = 'YOUR ACCESS TOKEN'
 end

-api_instance = EsiRuby::FleetsApi.new
+api_instance = Esi::FleetsApi.new

 fleet_id = 789 # Integer | ID for a fleet

-new_settings = EsiRuby::PutFleetsFleetIdNewSettings.new # PutFleetsFleetIdNewSettings | What to update for this fleet
+new_settings = Esi::PutFleetsFleetIdNewSettings.new # PutFleetsFleetIdNewSettings | What to update for this fleet

 opts = {
   datasource: 'tranquility', # String | The server name you would like data from